samktt/medium-summarizer/README.md

 # medium-api
-Api for the popular blogging platform Medium (official API is no longer supported)
+Creating an Api for the popular blogging platform Medium since the official API is no longer supported.